 The Internet Archive has so many games across many systems I thought it deserved its own section under browser games.
 All the games linked here run in the browser and can't be downloaded.
-I found some games ran too slow in the browser to play.
+I found many games ran too slow in the browser to play.

 - Internet Arcade - arcade games played through JSMAME

 - Atari 2600

 - Atari 7800

 - Bally Astrocade